Apache HTTP Server Version 2.0

 for rewrite conditions.
 In conjunction with the special

-lexicographic comparison patterns <STRING
+lexicographic comparison patterns <STRING,

-and =STRING
+>STRING and =STRING we can

 do time-dependent redirects: